bleubidon/robots-arduino-libraries/README.md

 # robots-arduino-libraries
 This repository contains arduino libraries that are useful to use in robotics projects, either to interface with hardware or to cover common needs.

-It should be used as a submodule by other repositories.
+It is meant to be used as a submodule in other repositories.